 - Mapletree Logistics Trust

-Retail REITs usually own shopping malls, outlets and big box retailers.
-Income is generated from retail tenants paying rents to run their businesses.
+Retail REITs own shopping malls, outlets, big box retailers and other shopping spaces.
+Income is generated from retailers taking up retail premises and paying rents on that.

 - Lippo Malls Indonesia Retail Trust

 - Frasers Centrepoint Trust